Application instructions

 » Time plan

-» Budget and information about financing from other organizations.
+» Budget and information about financing from other organizations

 At the end of the project description the qualifications and references of the applicant and co-applicants should be stated, especially within the area that the foundation supports.
-This is often done through a CV
+This is often done through a CV and list of publications.

 Description of relevance